-The sleeve to pouch concept isn’t a new one to my blog, but it is a basic trick that I use quite often.
+The easy drawstring bag/sleeve to pouch concept isn’t a new one to my blog, but it is a basic trick that I use quite often.
 If you haven’t wanted to make a snowflake drawstring gift pouch, though, or a trick-or-treat bag, you may have missed the concept.

-I have a couple of new projects planned that use the idea, and I figured that it was silly to have to keep writing up the same instructions over and over again.
-This merits a post of its own, to be categorized as one of the basics here.
+Seeing as I have a couple of projects on the blog already that use the idea, I figured that it was silly to have to keep writing up the same instructions over and over again.
+This merits a post of its own!

-If you use the right size sleeve for the project you’re making, and the sleeve is straight enough, there is only one small seam at the bottom to be sewn.
+If you use the right size sleeve for the project you’re making, and the sleeve is straight enough, there is only one small seam at the bottom to sew.
 I usually end up sewing 2 seams, though: one to straighten up the side seam, and the other to close up the bottom.
 (Sometimes I dew 3 seams, one on each side, and another on the bottom.)

-6. To finish up the drawstring closure, you will need to make two small holes in the top layer of fabric (only) in the tube seam at the top of the bag, on either side of the seam.
+5. To finish up the drawstring closure, you will need to make two small holes in the top layer of fabric (only) in the tube seam at the top of the bag, on either side of the seam.
 You’ll have to make 4 slits, 2 on each side.
 (See Photo below of one side.)

-7. Using a safety pin to help pull it through, take the cording or ribbon that you want to use for your drawstring, and pass it through the hem enclosure.
+6. Using a safety pin to help pull it through, take the cording or ribbon that you want to use for your drawstring, and pass it through the hem enclosure.
 You’ll start on one side and pull the string out the hole on the other side.
 You’ll then need to pull the cording through on the other side back to where you started.